 - Is your pain more severe on one side?

-If you answered yes to any of these questions you may have one leg shorter than the other one.
+If you answered yes to any of these questions you may have a leg length discrepancy.

 These are some common conditions not associated with leg length problems but that may be helped by using heel lifts.
 For these conditions the lifts need to be in both shoes so you do not create a leg length problem.